hartwigmedical/hmftools/protect/README.md

 #### SNVs and (small) INDELs

-For small variants (SNVs and INDELs) that are considered reportable by [PURPLE](../purple/README.md) the following matching is performed:
+For small variants (SNVs and INDELs) determined by [PURPLE](../purple/README.md) the following matching is performed:
  - If the evidence is defined on the exact variant (hotspot) then evidence is always considered applicable
  - If the variant falls within the range in which the evidence is applicable then the evidence is applicable if the variant mutation type passes the filter defined as part of the SERVE evidence rule.